Accelerating the sale of assets, is it enough for Egypt to pay $30 billion in foreign obligations?

 As for the issuance of bonds, and despite the expectations of the “Standard & Poor’s Global” global credit rating agency, in a report last April, that Egypt would sell bonds worth $73 billion during the current year 2022, this option also faces several obstacles, most notably fear Investors from Egypt’s inability to pay its value and then resort to selling it, the high interest on Egyptian bonds, and the continued exit of hot money from Egypt.

-Egyptian government bonds saw selling in international debt markets last Wednesday, after the central bank governor unexpectedly resigned, with declines ranging between 0.6 and 1.7 cents per dollar, and many of the country’s long-term bonds saw the biggest moves.
+Egyptian government bonds saw selling in international debt markets last Wednesday, following the central bank governor unexpectedly resigned, with declines ranging between 0.6 and 1.7 cents per dollar, and many of the country’s long-term bonds saw the biggest moves.

 The Central Bank said that foreign-owned treasury bills fell during the month by 30 billion pounds, at a value of 1.61 billion dollars at that time, to 150.5 billion pounds.